aws-powertools/powertools-lambda-python/docs/utilities/data_masking.md

 === "Slicing a list"

-    You want to obfuscate data by slicing a list.
+    You want to erase data by slicing a list.

     === "Data"